YottaDB/YDBDoc/ProgGuide/utility.rst

 Example:

 .. parsed-literal::
-   GTM>DO ^%GI
+   YDB>DO ^%GI
    Global Input Utility
    Input device <terminal>: DATA.GBL
    Saved from user's development area
-   GT.M 07-MAY-2010 14:14:09
+   YottaDB 08-FEB-2018 14:14:09
    OK <Yes>? <RETURN>
    ^IB ^INFO
    Restored 10 nodes in 2 globals
-   GTM>
+   YDB>

 ++++
 %GO
 ++++

 %GO copies specified globals from the current database to a sequential output file in either GO or ZWR format.
-Use %GO to back up specific globals or when extracting data from the database for use by another system. %GO uses the global directory to determine which database files to use. %GO may operate concurrently with normal GT.M database access.
+Use %GO to back up specific globals or when extracting data from the database for use by another system. %GO uses the global directory to determine which database files to use. %GO may operate concurrently with normal YottaDB database access.
 To ensure that a %GO reflects a consistent application state, suspend database updates to all regions involved in the extract.

 In many ways, the %GO utility is similar to MUPIP EXTRACT (-FORMAT=GO or -FORMAT=ZWR).
-Like MUPIP EXTRACT, %GO does not extract and load YottaDB/GT.M trigger definitions.
+Like MUPIP EXTRACT, %GO does not extract and load YottaDB trigger definitions.

 **Prompts**